stoplightio/spectral/docs/reference/functions.md

       type: camel
 ```

-Available types are: flat, camel, pascal, kebab, cobol, snake, macro.

 ## schema

-Use JSON Schema (draft 7) to treat the contents of the $given JSON Path as a JSON instance.
+Use JSON Schema (draft 4, 6 or 7) to treat the contents of the $given JSON Path as a JSON instance.

 <!-- title: functionOptions -->